tmspe859/actf4Writeup/_posts/2022-11-4-BuckeyeCTF2022 Shogun.md

 * TOC
 {:toc}

+# Notice

+This is currently just a hack note - aka, then notes I took on the challenge when I was playing.
+It will be flushed out into a full fleged writeup / walkthrough in the near future :)

 This is a writeup about the 2022 BuckeyeCTF challenge `Shogun`

 # BuckeyeCTF 2022 Shogun | Thomas Spencer